-Oral administration (PO) Gastrointestinal absorption
+Oral administration (PO) and Gastrointestinal absorption

 Drugs are often given orally, despite the fact that the absorption after oral administration can be quite variable.
 Dosage form design may also be used modify the rate of absorption (see drug absorption from intestine).
 How the drug is absorbed can depend on size and the degree of ionization As the drug travels through the gastrointestinal tract, it moves through different pH environments.
 Since many drugs are either weak acids or weak bases, this results in a change in the drug's ionization status.

-Convenient - safe, no pain, easy to take.
+- Convenient - safe, no pain, easy to take.

 - heap - no need to sterilize, compact, automated machines produce tablets in large quantities.

 - ariety of dosage forms available - fast release tablets, capsules, enteric coated, layered tablets, slow release, suspensions, mixtures

-Sometimes inefficient - high dose or low solubility drugs may suffer poor availability, only part of the dose may be absorbed, and there is the first-pass effect.
+- Sometimes inefficient - high dose or low solubility drugs may suffer poor availability, only part of the dose may be absorbed, and there is the first-pass effect.

-See how absorption effects the oral availability of drugs by clicking here.
+- See how absorption effects the oral availability of drugs by clicking here.